Back

 Leave

-Employees are entitled to paid annual leave of at least four weeks in every calendar year regardless of whether they work full-time or part-time.
+Employees are entitled to paid annual leave of at least four weeks (20 working days) in every calendar year regardless of whether they work full-time or part-time.
 An employee is entitled to this payment after six months of continuous employment, prorated accordingly.

 The employer must let the employee take the annual leave entitlement by the end of the current calendar year.
 The employee must use at least two weeks of annual leave before the end of the current calendar year; the remaining part can be used in agreement with the employer up until 30 June of the following year.